 - Your move went well and everything has arrived and there were no signs of visible illness among your family or the moving crews.
 Even in this perfect scenario, we still recommend disinfecting your belongings, as the coronavirus can still be present even when no symptoms appear.

-- We suggest erring on caution and wipe down everything that was moved with us and then wash your hands and clothing thoroughly.
+- We suggest erring on caution and wiping down everything that was moved with us and then washing your hands and clothing thoroughly.

 - Time Your Move Carefully